 Right off the bat, taking the Apex 7 out of the box I could feel that this was going to be a pleasant experience.
 The SteelSeries Apex 7 TKL Compact Mechanical Gaming Keyboard body was very ridged and had a very premium look and feel.
-You here the term aircraft grade aluminum all the time with gaming products, another good one is MSI’s love of military grade capacitors.
-This is obviously the work of every marketing team to ever work on any similar product ever but in this case its something tangible at least.
-I couldn’t tell by feel that it was made with aircraft grade aluminum but it did feel really nice in the hands as I removed it from its plastic packaging.
+You here the term aircraft-grade aluminum all the time with gaming products, another good one is MSI’s love of military-grade capacitors.
+This is obviously the work of every marketing team to ever work on any similar product but in this case its something tangible at least.
+I couldn’t tell by feel that it was made with aircraft-grade aluminum but it did feel nice in the hands as I removed it from its plastic packaging.

 Per Key illumination

-The per key illumination is really nicely done, no oddities that I could find.
+The per-key illumination is nicely done, with no oddities that I could find.
 Everything lights up evenly and how you would expect them to.
-I personally love how the lights react to your key presses, I feel like I am in an 80’s Star Trek movie or something.
+I love how the lights react to your keypresses.
+I feel like I am in an 80’s Star Trek movie or something.

-As for the type of switches, the Apex 7 comes in the brown switches (tactile, quiet) I got and feel is a good choice if you like to game as well as do quite a bit of typing. you can also choose red switches witch are linear and quiet or blues which are tactile and clicky.
+As for the type of switches, the Apex 7 comes in the brown key switches (tactile, quiet) I got and feel they’re a great choice if you like to game as well as do quite a bit of typing.
+You can also choose red switches that are linear and quiet or blue switches that are tactile and clicky.

-At first glance the OLED display maybe dismissed as a gimmick or a marketing fad and that maybe partially true but upon a closer look it does have some purpose.
-You can access many of they keyboards key features by navigating the settings menus right on the keyboard via the OLED screen and the two media keys next to it.
-I haven’t gotten a chance to test it with Linux yet but I imagine having the ability to access the keyboards features without the SteelSeries engine 3 software could be a godsend.
+At first glance, the OLED display may be dismissed as a gimmick or a marketing fad which may be partially true, however after taking a closer look, it does have some purpose.
+You can access many of the keyboards’ key features by navigating the settings menus right on the keyboard via the OLED screen and the two media keys next to it.
+I haven’t gotten a chance to test it with Linux yet but I imagine having the ability to access the keyboard’s features without the SteelSeries Engine 3 software could be a godsend.

-The wrist rest although not soft an plush like some of its competitors, it is well designed and offers great support while typing or gaming.
-I actually prefer this style of wrist rest over some of the softer memory foam or plushy ones.
-The angle is perfect for me when typing and it is just soft enough to be very comfortable without being mushy or under supportive.
-This wrist rest is part of the reason I went with this keyboard.
+The wrist rest is firmer than some other wrist rests I have tried but I prefer this design.
+It is well designed and offers great support while typing or gaming.
+I prefer this style of wrist rest over some of the softer memory foam or plushy ones.
+The angle is perfect for me when typing and it’s just soft enough to be very comfortable without being mushy or under supportive.
+It has a rubber coating on the top of it that feels good on the wrists.

 USB Pass-Through Port

 The SteelSeries Apex 7 Keyboard comes with a USB pass-through port on the back left side of the keyboard.
-The port is illuminated if plugged in for ease of use at night or in a dimly lit room.
-The illumination is really well done, it looks clean and classy, just how I like all my pass-through ports.
+The rear pass-through port also has RGB lighting, making it easier to use at night or in a dimly lit room.
+The illumination of the port is very clean and well implemented and matches well with the rest of the lighting on the keyboard.

 SteelSeries Engine 3 Software

-The Engine 3 software is a convenient way to set up all your macros, lighting effects, key bindings, meta bindings and the OLED display settings.
-You can customize the OLED display with your own personal logo or something from your favorite game, the choice is yours.
+The Engine 3 software is a convenient way to set up all your macros, lighting effects, key bindings, meta bindings, and the OLED display settings.
+You can customize the OLED display with your logo or something from your favorite game; the choice is yours.

 When it comes to customizing the lighting effects, you could spend quite a bit of time on this as there is much to chose from.
 You could just go basic and choose one solid color to display and maybe choose no color when your keyboard goes to away mode.
-Or you could go all out and choose a main color (base effect color) with a different reactive layer; meaning when you strike a key something happens.
+Or you could go all out and choose the main color (base effect color) with a different reactive layer; meaning when you strike a key an effect happens.

 The reactive layer options are off, line, ripple or fade.

-The Base effect color options are single color, color shift, gradient or breathe.
-There is also sub menu options under Base effect for even more customization.
-Those options are chasing ghosts, electric orange, haze, prism, vapor dreams, warp drive and west coast.
+The Base effect color options are single color, color shift, gradient, or breath.
+There are also sub menu options under the base effect for even more customization.
+Those options are chasing ghosts, electric orange, haze, prism, vapor dreams, warp drive, and west coast.

 There is also effects for when your keyboard goes into away mode.

-The AFK effect options are off, single color, color shift, gradient and breathe.
-There is also a set of sub menu options under AFK effect and those are chasing ghosts, electric orange, haze and prism.
+The AFK effect options are off, single color, color shift, gradient, and breathe.
+There is also a set of sub-menu options under the AFK effect and those are chasing ghosts, electric orange, haze, and prism.

 - Tactile Brown switches – for 50 million key-presses, Brown switches have a soft tactile feel, so you can gently feel when an input is made